6051 Vilas Hall

 Expertise and Activities

-I am currently a Ph.D. candidate in Communication Science.
+I am a Ph.D. candidate in Communication Science.
 My research examines the ways in which media shape personal relationships and individuals’ well-being.
 I took a psychological approach in consideration of media affordances, individual differences, and psychological needs.
-I was the fellow of the Interdisciplinary Training Program in Youth Development, Social Media, and Assessment from 2017 to 2020.
+I was a fellow of the Interdisciplinary Training Program in Youth Development, Social Media, and Assessment from 2017 to 2020.

 M.A.
 Communication Science, University of Wisconsin-Madison, 2019

 Mares, M. L., Chen, Y. A., Bond, B. J. (in press).
 Mutual influence in LGBTQ teens’ use of media to socialize their parents.
 Media Psychology. doi: 10.1080/15213269.2021.1969950

 Toma, C. L., Chen, Y. A., Olson, C., Fan, T., & Brown, B. B. (2020).
 Youth social media use and well-being.
 In J. Van den Bulck (Eds.), The international encyclopedia of media psychology.
 Hoboken, NJ: John Wiley and Sons, Inc.

 Sarmiento, I. G., Olson, C., Yeo, G., Chen, Y. A., Toma, C. L., Brown, B. B., … & Mares, M. L. (2020).
 How does social media use relate to adolescents’ internalizing symptoms?
 Conclusions from a systematic narrative review.
 Adolescent Research Review, 1-24. doi: 10.1007/s40894-018-0095-2